varnishcache/varnish-cache/doc/sphinx/reference/vcl_step.rst

   |
   | ``beresp``
   |  Return the beresp headers as they were at the end of this subroutine
   |  without executing the RFC merge logic.
+Any content-length and
+  |  content-encoding headers present in the 304 beresp will be removed and
+  |  replaced by the stale object ones if available.
+Etag and Last-Modified
+  |  headers are also copied from the stale object to allow futur revalidations.
   |
   | ``fail``
   |  see :ref:`fail` section above